curator-ex/curator/README.md

         end
         ```

-        NOTE: If you're using an umbrella app you'll also need to add ueberauth to your ecto application.
+        NOTE: If you're using an umbrella app you'll also need to add ueberauth to your ecto applications `mix.exs`.

     2. Update `config.exs`